ishswar/devOps/README.md

 For DevOps learning

 Sample output from this scripts
-Scripts are only tested on MAC and will print Hardware inforamtion
+Scripts are only tested on macintosh and will print Hardware inforamtion

 You can either run program "<b>devops01a.sh</b>" and it will get all the hardward info